lrq3000/oa-game-rotator/README.md

 Also, these files are complementary: this application will search for the most specific slots file (eg: myslotsfile-2013-02-24.txt) but if not found it will try to find a more general one (eg: myslotsfile-2013-02.txt).

-For example, you can have multiple slots files sitting together, like this:
+For example, you can have multiple slots files sitting together in the slots folder, like this:

+    slots/
         myslotsfile-2013-02-24.txt
         myslotsfile-2013-02.txt
         myslotsfile.txt

 This configuration will work like this: